JamesRobertHawk/jamesroberthawk.github.io/_posts/2021-08-11-chaos-the-devil-announcement.markdown

 Primarily I enjoy this kind of game, and I have fond memories of this era, but there are other considerations:

 ## 3D platformers are a lot of work!
 I want to create a more **ambitious game** in scope in order to test the new block loading capabilities of the new engine.
 I am but one person, I'm not about to write and 3D MMORPG, so I have to limit myself.
 3D platformers of this era were not a walk in the park to develop, they took teams of people and millions of dollars to create.
-Naughty Dog even had the deep pockets of Universal behind their title Crash Bandicoot[1], so
+Naughty Dog even had the deep pockets of Universal behind their title [Crash Bandicoot](https://www.youtube.com/watch?v=pSHj5UKSylk), so

 **how do I think I have a chance of creating one?**